Samizo-AITL/Edusemi-Plus/archive/legacy/introduction.md

 - **0.35 µm**
 - **0.25 µm**

-technology nodes, often **within the same calendar year**.
+technology nodes, often 🚀 **within the same calendar year**.

 ---

-### Shared Characteristics — and Critical Differences
+### 🔁 Shared Characteristics — and Critical Differences

 While competing in the same market,
 each company maintained a **fully independent approach** to:

-- DRAM cell structure (trench depth, capacitor geometry, dielectric choice)
+- 🧠 DRAM cell structure
+  (trench depth, capacitor geometry, dielectric choice)
-- Process integration strategy
+- 🏗 Process integration strategy
-- Reliability qualification criteria
+- 🛡 Reliability qualification criteria
-- Yield recovery philosophy
+- 📈 Yield recovery philosophy

-There was no single “Japanese DRAM design.”
+There was no single *“Japanese DRAM design.”*

 Instead, Japan formed a unique ecosystem in which: